Uniqueness Properties for Discrete equations and Carleman estimates: Introduction

-Notice that in the one-dimensional setting this result agrees with the one in \cite{jlmp}, although here we obtain worst constants.
-On the other hand, the good behavior of the function $e^{\alpha|j|^2}$ in $\mathbb{Z}^d$ allows us to give a similar result in higher dimensions.
+Notice that in the one-dimensional setting this result agrees with the one in \cite{jlmp}, and it gives an improvement on the constant $\mu_0$ that leads to the sharp result with this rate of decay, as conjectured in \cite{jlmp} and proved for time-independent potential with compact support.
+Furthermore, the good behavior of the function $e^{\alpha|j|^2}$ in $\mathbb{Z}^d$ allows us to give a similar result in higher dimensions.
+In higher dimensions, unfortunately this result does not provide a sharp result.

 However, the approach we use here is not suitable if one wants to relate this result to the continuous Hardy uncertainty principle.
 In order to do that, we should include the mesh step of the lattice, typically denoted by $h$, and study what happens when $h$ tends to zero.
 In that case, the relevant region that relates the discrete and continuous results is of the type $|j|h\lesssim1$.
-Now, the Carleman inequality (see Lemma 2.1 below), which is the key element in this approach holds as long as one assumes that $\frac{|j|}{R}\ge 1$ with $R$ large enough.
+Now, the Carleman inequality (see Lemma \ref{lem21} below), which is the key element in this approach holds as long as one assumes that $\frac{|j|}{R}$ is bigger than some constant, with $R$ large enough.
 If we identify the role of $\frac{1}{R}$ with the role of $h$, we clearly see that this result is giving information in the region that is not related to the continuous setting, and, therefore, this result is purely discrete.
 In order to give a relation between the discrete and the continuous settings, the appropriate weights for the Carleman estimates and log-convexity properties should be related to the modified Bessel function, and, as in \cite{ekpv2}, some interior estimates on the gradient should be required.

 On the other hand, all the arguments can be adapted to the stationary case, where now we consider functions $u\in\ell^2(\mathbb{Z}^d)$ such that